gkpedia/content/blogs/sugamya-bharat-app-a-step-towards-accessible-india.md

 <h2 style="color: green">Introduction</h2>
 In an era of digital transformation, **inclusivity and accessibility** have become paramount.
-One of the notable initiatives by the Government of India to promote accessibility for persons with disabilities (PwDs) is the **Sugamya Bharat App**.
+One of the notable initiatives by the Government of India to promote accessibility for persons with disabilities **(PwDs)** is the **Sugamya Bharat App**.
 Launched under the **Accessible India Campaign (Sugamya Bharat Abhiyan)**, this mobile application is a landmark step in bridging the digital and physical divide for differently-abled citizens across the nation.
-<h2 style="color: skyblue">What is the Sugamya Bharat App?</h2>
+<h2 style="color: lightgreen">What is the Sugamya Bharat App?</h2>
 The **Sugamya Bharat App** is a **mobile application** launched by the **Ministry of Social Justice and Empowerment**, Government of India.
 It was introduced as part of the **Accessible India Campaign (AIC)** to empower persons with disabilities (PwDs) by enabling them to report accessibility-related issues in public infrastructure and services.

 - **Launch Date**: March 2021